vinsssten/messenger-on-react/README.md

-## Messenger on React
+# Messenger on React

-An application that allows you to communicate with your friends by connecting by ID
+Course project of the application, thanks to which you can communicate with your friends by connecting by ID.

 ## npm start

 To start dev-server.

+## npm run server

+To start back-end.

 ## npm run build

 To make production build

+## npm run build:serve

+To serve production build

-## npm run server
+## npm run electron

-To start back-end.
+Start electron build